Evaluating Taoism and Zen

 Strengths of Taoism and Zen — Neither one places blind faith in a single “sacred book,” nor holds any of its fables, stories, and koans to be literally true.

-Weakness of both Taoism and Zen – While neither is apocalyptic, each mostly holds that history and the future are cyclical (yin and yang), whereas the Way of Continuing Creation holds that history and the future, while rising and falling, will be progressive over all.
-Even in the most diffulcult arena of social evolution, Martin Luther King, Jr. once reminded us that “the arc of the moral universe is long, but it bends toward justice.”
+Weakness of both Taoism and Zen – While neither is Path is apocalyptic, each mostly holds that history and the future are cyclical (yin and yang).
+The Practice of Continuing Creation, on the other hand, more optimistically maintains that the past has been, and the future will be, progressive over the long run.
+Even in the most difficult arena of social evolution, Dr. Martin Luther King, Jr. once reminded us that “The arc of the moral universe is long, but it bends toward justice.”

 - Alan W. Watts, The Way of Zen, 1957, Vintage Books, Random House, pp 4-5.
 See also Ray Grigg, The Tao of Zen, 1994, Alva Press, p.
 3.